nextcloud/spreed/docs/chat.md

     ------|------|------------
-    `message` | string | The message the user wants to say `actorDisplayName` | string | Guest display name (ignored for logged in users)
+    `message` | string | The message the user wants to say `actorDisplayName` | string | Guest display name (ignored for logged in users) `replyTo` | int | The message ID this message is a reply to (only allowed for messages from the same conversation and when the message type is not `system` or `command`)

 * Response:
     - Header: